frostjohn/auctionhouse/README.md

 ## Details ##
-Boiler Plate app that has Devise, Active Admin and Twitter Boostrap running out of the box.
+Auction House app that has Devise, Active Admin and Twitter Boostrap running out of the box.

 Good for creating new apps from.